Danamombe: Etymology

 It is not to be confused with Danangombe Hill near Mutare.

 Layout

-The site consists of a ruined town dating from the 17th or 18th century AD, and therefore probably occupied just after the abandonment of the site at Khami.
 The town plan follows a similar layout to Khami but is on a smaller scale.
 It is therefore a deliberate attempt to sustain the society and culture that had been established at Khami.
 The most extensive foundations are on the highest ground and it appears that all the dwellings were constructed using walls of wood-reinforced mud, as all traces of these have been lost.

+History

+Danamombe (together with Khami and Naletale) was one of the centres of the Rozvi culture, which had succeeded the Torwa.

+The site consists of a ruined town dating from the 17th or 18th century AD, and therefore probably occupied just after the abandonment of the site at Khami.

 The site was destroyed in the 1830s when the Matabele arrived in the area.
 See Mapungubwe, Great Zimbabwe, and Khami.